Site menu

 • Schools and educational settings

-• Social care teams and carers
+• Social care teams, carers and families

 As part of our statutory duties, Norfolk Virtual School is committed to ensuring that children in care receive the support they need to succeed in education.
 Our key responsibilities include: